 However, many of their customers are beginners.
 As a beginner in fitness, one of the biggest pain points is the overwhelming abundance of information available.
 Therefore, their product exists to streamline getting started.

 In this one of our call to action examples, the CTA reflects their ideal customer profile.
-It mentions, “Fitness starts,” which welcomes their beginner audience and establishes the brand as a solution to simplify fitness.
+It mentions, “Good health starts,” which welcomes their beginner audience and establishes the brand as a solution to simplify fitness.

 The first sentence also taps into the lead’s pain point, as strong leads for this product often feel their diet is out of control.